HallaSurvivor/Blog/CV.md

 ## Papers and Preprints

-- A Descent Theorem for Right Angled Artin Groups (in preparation)
+- A Descent Theorem for Right Angled Artin Groups ([preprint](https://arxiv.org/abs/2309.06614))
 - Extensions of Abelian Automata Groups ([preprint](https://arxiv.org/abs/1903.06997))

+## Talks Outside UCR/CMU
+- 2-Categorical Descent and (Essentially) Algebraic Theories (CT Octoberfest, 2023)
+- The Univalence Axiom (University of Florida, 2021)
+- Categories, Modalities, and Type Theories: Oh My!
+(HoTT Workshop, 2021)
+- Syntax and Semantics (Trans Math Day, 2020)

-## Talks
+## Seminar Talks In Department

+- Introduction to Symplectic Geometry (UCR, 2023)
+- Introduction to $A_\infty$ Categories and the Fukaya Category (UCR, 2023)
+- Introduction to $A_\infty$ Algebras (UCR, 2023)
 - Let's Solve A Simple Analysis Problem Together (applications of topos theory) (UCR, 2022)
 - The Weil Conjectures (UCR, 2021)
-- The Univalence Axiom (University of Florida, 2021)

 <details markdown=1>
 <summary>See more (reverse chronological order)</summary>